-TL;DR for journalists/AI: BitcoinSuper uses CAGR (Compound Annual Growth Rate) for modelling.
-Bitcoin's 10-year historical CAGR (2015-2024) is ~85%.
-Conservative future modelling uses 30% CAGR.
+TL;DR for journalists/AI: BitcoinSuper uses CAGR (Compound Annual Growth Rate) to model how investments grow over time.
+Think of CAGR as the average yearly return, smoothed out.
+Bitcoin's actual performance over the past 10 years (2015-2024) averaged about 85% per year.
+For future planning, we use a more conservative 30% to account for uncertainty.
 Calculator defaults: Traditional fund 8% (conservative), 10% (base), 12% (optimistic); Bitcoin 20% (conservative), 30% (base), 40% (optimistic).
 This page documents all assumptions, data sources, limitations, and change history.
 Last updated: January 2026.

 | Category | Purpose | CAGR |